alekmik/alekmik/ReadMe.md

 # 💫 About Me:
-🔭 I’m currently working on a school project<br>🤝 I’m looking for help with Docker<br>🌱 I’m currently learning PHP for a certificate<br>💬 Ask me about Three.js<br>⚡ Fun fact : I've watch more than 100 movies in 2023
+🔭 I’m currently working on a school project<br>🤝 I’m looking for help with Docker<br>🌱 I’m currently learning PHP for a certificate<br>💬 Ask me about PHP<br>⚡ Fun fact : I've watch more than 100 movies in 2023

 ## 🌐 Socials: